BR British Rail Crimson & Cream

 London Bridge (low level) on Thursday, 18th April 1985 led to

 the ‘blacking’ of the MLV vehicles by drivers.
-The problems occurred when a
+The problems

-of the braking system was affected.
+only 50% of the braking system was affected.

 Whilst